syntaxfm/website/shows/852 - Safe Server Exposure with Cloudflare Tunnels.md

 youtube_url: https://www.youtube.com/watch?v=20rdAb2JpDs
 ---

-Scott and Wes dive into Cloudflare Tunnels, exploring how they work, their use cases like accessing servers remotely, and the security considerations to keep in mind.
-They also walk through how to set up a tunnel and discuss risks public webhooks and integrating with services like Snipcart and Apple Pay.
+Explore the power of Cloudflare Tunnels with Scott and Wes as they break down this essential tool for secure remote server access.
+Learn how to establish and configure tunnels safely, integrate public webhooks with services like Snipcart and Apple Pay, and master the security practices that keep your connections protected.

 ### Show Notes